designiseasy/designiseasy.github.com/index.md

 title: "Home"
 ---
 <p class="hero">
 Three guys in Kansas City designing and building web things for companies and people the web over.
-That's us and we do work as Design is Easy.
+We are Design is Easy.
 We want to make your life easier. <a href="/about/#contact">Talk with us</a> about how we can help you do that.
 </p>